muhammad-khairul/skills-github-pages/index.md

 ---
 title: Welcome to my blog

-This is my homepage, yay!
+content: This is my homepage, yay!
 ---